Ayah2022/Neighborhood-Map/README.md

 ## About

-This is the fifth project for the Udacity Full Stack Nanodegree.
+This is the eighth project for the Udacity Full Stack Nanodegree.
 The Neighborhood Map project involves developing a single page application with the KnockoutJS framework and various API's.
 Aside from the Google Maps API, additional information is added